On Climate: Turning away from science is a costly mistake; our response matters

 Follow these advised preparations for snowstorms, hurricanes, flooding, extreme temperatures and other climate related events.

-Do you want to make a difference and improve your impact on the climate?
-We have all the tools you need to make improvements large and small.
+Do you want to make a difference and reduce the impact of actions warming our planet?
+We have plenty of ideas you can do to make a difference.
 Come learn more!

 At the heart of this endeavor is the series’ mission: to empower our community with knowledge about Harvard’s natural environments.
 By understanding how to care for and protect our land, we can ensure its health and beauty for generations to come.